-Caregivers you can repair dry cracked hands once and for all
+Caregivers repair dry cracked hands once and for all

 It is very difficult to function mentally and physically daily with the constant thought of how painful it will be each time you wash your hands.
 Not only is it painful, but when the warm to hot water hits your hands it also comes with intense and uncontrollable itching.
 My solution for this was to clean my hands with hot water and then quickly run them under really cold water.